Justin-Ahn/data_framework/README.md

 distinguish a song from a person because each instance of a Data will remember the actual type and name of that specific instance.

+To view a tutorial/guide on implementing/using the Plugins, see the README on the Plugins project.